pydantic/pydantic/docs/usage/types/sequence_iterable.md

 description: Support for iterable types.
 ---

+`typing.Sequence`
+: see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`typing.Iterable`
+: this is reserved for iterables that shouldn't be consumed.
+See [Infinite Generators](#infinite-generators) below for more detail on parsing and validation

 *pydantic* uses standard library `typing` types as defined in PEP 484 to define complex objects.

 ```py